In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was amazing!

 The only downside is the number of hawkers that hassle you as you walk along the beach, trying to sell you sunglasses and massages.
 I guess it depends on what you want to do.
 Boracay is very much a resort island now (10 years ago it was a different story).
 If you're after a chilled out experience in the sun I'd suggest Phu Quoc Island in Vietnam. about 10 years ago

 Hello Ian, Manila is expensive, having read some of the replies, I have to say I found Manila Safe, more problems in my own country than Manila

 cheaper places are Bohol, Cebu

-I advise against traveling south, in Davao there,s probably a 2-1 chance of being taken hostage, iv'e been there but my gf has relatives there over 8 years agoAnswered by PAUL via Travellr.com
+I advise against traveling south, in Davao there,s probably a 2-1 chance of being taken hostage, iv'e been there but my gf has relatives there almost 9 years agoAnswered by PAUL via Travellr.com

 FYI never travel between El Nido and Coron with the company having the MBCA Jessabel boats.
 You might get in serious trouble and the problem is you might end up risking you life.
 They acted totally insane and unprofessionally when we traveled with them in very bad weather.
 As a result of their reclessness the MBCA Jessabel was sinking after an hour in rough (2-4 m high waves) which the boat could not handle but which they assured us it would.
 Most people were terrified even before it broke down but the crew kept on going out to the open sea, laughing and drunk.
 Once the boat was sinking people had to save themselves on little pieces of floating wood because the lifeboats were not seaworthy and taking in too much water.
 Everybody made it in the end, some by swimming to an island 2-3 hours away and some stayed on the sinking boat and the coastguard was able to get there in time.